 A: The space an Air purifier will cover solely depends on its Square footage.
 When you purchase an Air purifier, the recommended room size is usually stated, so you know just how much space it can cover.

 A: CADR is an acronym for Clean Air Delivery Rate.
 It is an excellent way to compare the functionality of two or more Air Purifiers as it tells you the volume of filtered air an Air Purifier delivers.

 A: ACH is an acronym for Air Changes per Hour.
 It is another way of comparing the functionality of two or more Air Purifiers as it tells you how an Air Purifier changes the air in an hour.

 Q: Is it expensive to use an air purifier?

-A: The only thing you would spend money on after purchasing an Air purifier is on maintenance which mainly has to do with changing the filters.
-Apart from that, Air Purifiers hardly develop other faults so you won’t be repairing frequently.
-Also, Air purifiers consume energy but depending on how you use it, you won’t have to pay much for it.
+A: The only thing you would spend money on after purchasing an Air purifier is on maintenance, which mainly has to do with changing the filters.
+Apart from that, Air Purifiers hardly develop other faults so you won’t frequently be repairing.
+Also, Air purifiers consume energy, but depending on how you use it, you won’t have to pay much for it.

 Air Purifiers are recommended devices to anyone dealing with Asthma.
 They work a great deal and are beneficial to health.

 Hamilton Beach 04383A is one of the best-sold air purifiers.
 The price is under $50, which is really cheap for 160 square feet (15m) size room.
 Does it really work?
 Read more below.
 Pluses: Minuses: Design, size, placement The Hamilton Beach 04383A is a very small air purifier.
 It looks like a speaker in both – […]